ejaya2/ejaya2.github.io/_posts/2016-11-12-Setting-Up-PowerShell-pt2.md

 Import-Module "C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\16\ISAPI\Microsoft.SharePoint.Client.Publishing.dll"
 Import-Module "C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\16\ISAPI\Microsoft.SharePoint.Client.Taxonomy.dll"
 ```
 The next module is optional and I explain them in more detail in the next section.
-This imports a shared module comprosed of custom functions for our team to do consistent work.
+This imports a shared module comprised of custom functions for our team to do consistent work.

 ```PowerShell
 #My extensions